 U.S. refugee laws need to be updated to allow the United States to respond to humanitarian crises, while protecting vital national interests.

-- ISIS and other terrorist groups have vowed to use the freedom and openness of our societies to attack us.
+- ISIS and other terrorists groups have vowed to use the freedom and openness of our society to attack us.
 We would be fools not to believe them.

-- Even if the vast majority of migrants being resettled are not security threats, the Paris attacks (like the attacks of 9/11) prove that it only takes a few people to inflict catastrophic damage.
+- Even if the vast majority of migrants being resettled are not security threats, the Paris attacks (like others including 9/11) proves it takes only a few people to inflict catastrophic damage.

 - We must undertake an honest assessment of our assimilation process.
-Regardless of whose fault it is, the failure to assimilate immigrants and their children into the economic and cultural mainstream can be lethal.
+Regardless of whose fault it is, the failure to assimilate immigrants and their children into the economic and cultural mainstream can have lethal consequences.